 The name is believed to have come from a Latin word, trivium, which means “three streets”.

-This is one of the most ideal Italian dog names for owners who want a classic Italian name for their pet in order to honor the Italian culture.
+This is one of the most ideal Italian dog names for owners who want a classic Italian name for their pet to honor the Italian culture.

 A city in the south of Italy that also goes by the name “Naples”.

-The name literally means “new city” (nea + polis).
+The name means “new city” (nea + polis).

-Napoli is also a classic Italian dog name which will ensure that your pet stays close to Italian roots.
+Napoli is also a classic Italian dog name that will ensure that your pet stays close to Italian roots.